golemfactory/golem-docs/src/pages/docs/creators/ray/cluster-yaml.md

 However, you can use these properties to override the detection and request a specific image.
 Supported tags are available on [Golem registry](https://registry.golem.network/explore/golem/ray-on-golem).

-Please [let us know on `#Ray on Golem` discord channel)](https://chat.golem.network/) if you need an image with any specific content.
+Please [let us know on the `#Ray on Golem` discord channel)](https://chat.golem.network/) if you need an image with any specific content.
 We will be happy to help you.

 ## Budget management properties

 ### Spending hard limit

-Within `provider.parameters` section there is `budget` property.
+Within `provider.parameters` section there is the `budget` property.
-It defines the maximum amount of GLMs paid for the whole cluster operations - since `ray up` and until `ray down`.
+It defines the maximum amount of GLMs paid for the whole cluster operations - from `ray up` until `ray down`.

-At the moment, when the spending reach the limit, Ray on Golem will stop spending, effectively terminating the cluster nodes.
+At the moment, when the spending reaches the limit, Ray on Golem will stop spending, effectively terminating the cluster nodes.

-### Avoiding too expensive providers
+### Avoiding too-expensive providers

-You can use `provider.parameters.node_config.cost_management` section to define the limits on providers prices.
+You can use `provider.parameters.node_config.cost_management` section to define the limits on providers' prices.
-Ray on Golem won't work with providers which exceed any of the following price settings.
+Ray on Golem won't work with providers who exceed any of the following price settings.

 #### Maximum provider prices

 Golem providers charge in three ways.
 They charge:
-- initial price at start of image deployment,
+- the initial price at the start of image deployment,
-- cpu usage price for the total time (in seconds) their CPUs spent computing,
+- CPU usage price for the total time (in seconds) their CPUs spent computing,
 - duration price for the total time (in seconds) they spent up and running,

 So for example, if you rented a 3 CPU node for 15 minutes and utilized all three cores for 10 minutes you will be charged `initial_price + duration_price * 15*60 + cpu_usage_price * 3 * 10*60`.